-My first piece of advice to listeners is that you don’t need to be in Oprah’s Masterclass right out of the gate, unless you have the budget to spend.
+My first piece of advice is that you don’t need to be in Oprah’s Masterclass right out of the gate, unless you have the budget to spend.
 Even if you do have the budget to spend, testing out other podcasts that are smaller, and building up to that giant podcast is going to give you a lot of education on what works – and what doesn’t, for your brand.

 Opportunities For Advertising In Podcasts